 I’m always thinking about new ways to serve vegetables because I find switching things up usually means I can often get my family to eat more of them.
 We love grilled asparagus and typically I just coat it with a little oil and finish with a squeeze of lemon, so today I decided to try something new.
 The results?
 Delicious.
 The creamy, mayonnaise-like harissa sauce was so flavourful and this recipe makes a good quantity so you can use it for up to three days on other things such as broccoli, cauliflower or even as a hollandaise substitute for eggs Benedict!
-Za’atar is so popular now you can find it in the ethnic foods section of most large grocery stores or from online spice retailers like Cardamom & Cloves; it’s a Middle Eastern blend of dried herbs, sumac and sesame seeds.
+Za’atar is so popular now you can find it in the ethnic foods section of most large grocery stores; it’s a Middle Eastern blend of dried herbs, sumac and sesame seeds.
 If you haven’t used harissa before, you’re in for a big treat.
 This spicy paste, which hails from North Africa, adds a subtle kick of heat that enhances rather than overpowers everything it touches.
 You should be able to find it at most specialty food stores.

 - 24 stalks asparagus, woody ends snapped off

 - 1 tablespoon (15 mL) freshly squeezed lemon juice